harshasidhwani/chessboard-move-simulator/README.md

   - Pawn at last rank (no moves).
   - King at corners/edges (restricted moves).
   - Queen at edges/corners.
-- Includes JUnit 5 tests for correctness.
+- Includes JUnit 5 tests for code coverage.

 # Requirements
 - Java 11+